krapie/tracker/README.md

 - [x] Markdown support for event messages
 - [x] Image embedding in event feed (MinIO/S3 integration)
 - [x] Authentication with basic auth and JWT
+- [ ] Tab in issue details for information separation during the event
 - [ ] LLM-powered summary: Link issues to playbooks (Ollama integration)